crdsonnet/crdsonnet/docs/crdsonnet/processor.md

 # processor

-`processor` provides and interface to configure the parser and render engine, returns a parser() and render() function.
+`processor` provides an interface to configure the parser and render engine, returns a parser() and render() function.

 ## Index